Back Injury Lawyers in St. Louis, MO

 Spinal cord injuries are among the most severe consequences of a traumatic injury.
 Few injuries are as devastating as the loss of movement and quality of life as a spinal injury.
 Loss of mobility and chronic pain can be expected as well as extensive physical therapy to recover.
 Full recovery may not be possible.
 Treatment of a spinal injury can be extremely costly and often results with the victim unable to return to their previous occupation.
 Spinal cord injuries may also cause paralysis or even death.
 Even minor injuries can impact daily living by interrupting bowel and bladder function and sensation at all levels.

-St. Louis Spinal Injury Attorney
+St. Louis Spinal Cord Injury Attorney

 There are five levels of impairment after suffering a traumatic spinal cord injury according to the American Spinal Injury Association: